leegee/webapp-midi-feathered/README.md

 # MIDI Feathered Chords

-A web app to feather notes played over any and all MIDI inputs, outputting to a device of your choice.
+A web app to feather notes played over any and all MIDI inputs, outputting to a device of your choice, and to try React and Jotai.

 Similar to [the Seldon Black software Bear McCreary used for the Foundation soundtrack](https://www.youtube.com/watch?v=x7jk0uAB9XY&t=95s), though developed independently and originally producing notes via L-systems.
 I do not watch a lot of television, and loved the Asmiov books when I read them 40-odd years ago, so it took me a while to even hear of the Foundation series, let alone watch it.
 Must do better.